Sac-Medina/Sac-Medina/README.md

 - 👋 Hi, I’m @Sac-Medina
-- 🌱 I’m trained Data Scientist with Ph.D in Astrophysics.
+- 🌱 I’m a trained Data Scientist with Ph.D in Astrophysics.

 <!---
 Sac-Medina/Sac-Medina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.